kermitt2/delft/doc/ner.md

 | BERT_ChainCRF | bert-base-cased +CRF| DeLFT | 91.22 |
 | BERT | roberta-base     | DeLFT | 91.64 |

 Note: DeLFT uses `BERT` as architecture name for transformers in general, but the transformer model could be in principle any transformer variants preset in HuggingFace Hub.
-DeLFT supports 2 implementations of a CRF layer to be combined with RNN and transformer architectures: `CRF` based on TensorFlow Addons and `ChainCRF` a custom implementation.
+DeLFT supports 2 implementations of a CRF layer to be combined with RNN and transformer architectures: `CRF` based on [`pytorch-crf`](https://pypi.org/project/pytorch-crf/) and `ChainCRF` a custom implementation (`delft/utilities/crf_pytorch.py`).
 Both should produce similar accuracy results, but `ChainCRF` is significantly faster and robust.

 For reference, the original reported result for  `bert-base-cased` model in [(Devlin & al. 2018)](https://arxiv.org/abs/1810.04805) is **92.4**, using "document context".